anyTV/anytv-node-mysql/README.md

 ```

 ### Handling callbacks and debugging errors
-We follow the node convention of callbacks.
-Error first followed by result.
+We follow the node convention for callbacks.
+The error first followed by result.
 ```javascript
 mysql.use('db1')
 	.query('INSERT INTO unique_email(email) VALUES (?)', ['unique'], callback)